By Lindsay A. J. Lafford, L.H.D,

 some of the performances in which they participated and expressing their appreciation for the

-literature to which they were introduced.
+literature to which they were introduced, the love of singing they developed and the central place music has had in their lives.
 This, let me tell you, is a heartwarming reward!